 The math coordinator dedicates part of her week to offer enrichment and support in the lower school.
 In grades kindergarten through fifth grade, classroom teachers utilize this support to offer students challenging work where they can explore more deeply the topics covered in their math class or have the opportunity to review a topic or procedure they are finding more challenging in a smaller group setting.
 These groups can vary from week to week and topic to topic based on the classroom teacher’s assessment of the students’ understanding and progress.

 Johns Hopkins University

 For students who excel in mathematics and have demonstrated an ability to succeed beyond our standard curriculum, we offer enrollment in Johns Hopkins University's Center for Talented Youth.
 Students are placed in this program based on their performance on a placement test administered by Johns Hopkins, students’ scores on a standardized tests, and demonstrated ability to work independently as well as strong work habits in the GUS Mathematics Program.

 Parents may choose to hire an independent tutor for after school tutoring.
 Support coordinators assist parents in finding the right tutor for the student, and if the tutoring will occur on campus, they find space for the instructor and student.
 The academic support coordinator works with the teachers to communicate goals, needs, and other support related information with the tutors.
 We work with many professional tutors who are familiar with the GUS curriculum and can provide support in any academic area as well as with executive functioning skills.

 FleX Fun Week

-A new initiative for 2018 is FleX Fun Week in Lower School.
-For a full week we will be stopping all regular classes and participating in week-long mini courses.
+A new initiative begun in 2018 is FleX Fun Week in Lower School.
+For a full week, all regular classes ceased and students participated in week-long mini courses.
 Each student will be able to choose from a list of courses which will run for 2 ½ hours, for four days.
-On Friday, we will have an opportunity for each course to share and celebrate student work.
-Read more about the schedule and how parents will help.
+On Fridays, students had an opportunity for each course's group to share and celebrate student work.